phc2017002/ICDAR_handwritten_notes/_pages/about.md

 **Evidence-Based Grounding in Handwritten VQA**: This task involves developing a system to answer questions based on 3–4 pages of handwritten documents.
 It requires interpreting handwriting, understanding context, and providing evidence-based answers, ranging from specific extractions to contextually generated responses.

 **Open-Domain VQA on a Collection of Handwritten Notes**: In this task, the focus shifts to an open-domain setting within the science domain, where the system must handle a vast collection of handwritten notes on various scientific subjects.
+The process involves retrieving relevant handwritten pages and using a generative model to interpret the content and produce accurate, query-based answers.

 ## Competition Updates

-**Registration Opens**: December 11th 00:00GMT, 2023 (submit to OpenReview - to be announced soon).

-**Training Data Release**: December 17th 00:00GMT, 2023 (any modifications to your blog post, via a pull request on GitHub).
+**Registration Opens**: 5th January, 2025

+**Registration Close**: 31st March, 2025

-**Test Data Release**: 20th March, 2025
+**Test Data Release**: 1st April, 2025

-**Registration Close**:

-**Results Submission Deadline**:
+**Results Submission Deadline**: 15th April, 2025

-**Winner Announcement**
+**Winner Announcement**: 30th April, 2025